-As long as you have an operating car, are 18 years old, and can pass a background check, you can earn up to $25 per hour, inclusive of tips.
+As long as you have an operating car, are 18 years old, and can pass a background check, you can deliver items for DoorDash.

 Uber Eats is a suitable alternative that also allows you to drive people, when things return to normal.

 Shop for groceries: Similar to the on-demand delivery space, doing personal grocery shopping for people is a big business.
 In today’s climate, it’s booming.

 Instacart Shopper is the leader in the space.
 You can do the shopping and deliver groceries to people’s homes.

 With Instacart Shopper you can earn up to $20 per hour.

 You need to have a newer smartphone, and a car, to deliver groceries through Instacart Shopper.

-Teach English online: Do you want to make money from home and have a bachelor’s degree?
+Teach English online: Do you want to earn extra income and have a bachelor’s degree?

 If so, you can teach English online on the EF Education First platform and earn up to $20 per hour.